RegisGraptin/zama-private-lending/README.md

 ## Protocol Limitations

-In our current design, we have use a timestamp to wait enough operation.
-However, it would be maybe more interesting to wait a number of operations and a number of time.
+- In our current design, we have used a timestamp to wait enough user operation.
+However, it would be maybe more interesting to take into consideration the number of distinct user operation.

 - In a case where all participants want to maximize their yield, if all of them provide liquidity, we can then guess that they provide all the liquidity available, meaning all of their tokens.
 Currently, we do not have incentive mechanism to reward users by providing only a part of their liquidity to protect other user balance.

 - In a scenario where a user wants to provide a large amount of liquidity, it could potentially leak their balance.
 For example, if one user provides one million USDC while others only contribute a thousand, anyone monitoring the amount sent to AAVE could infer the contributor’s identity based on the transaction size.
-This risk can be mitigated by ensuring a large number of users contribute to provide liquidity, while broken down the liquidity acros multiple rounds.
+This risk can be mitigated by ensuring a large number of users contribute to provide liquidity, while broken down the liquidity across multiple rounds.
 This approach helps obfuscate individual contributions and prevents leakage of user balances.
-But to work efficiently, it may required incentivise mechanism.
+But to work efficiently, it may require incentivise mechanism.

 - One limitation of the current protocol is that we do not handle situations where AAVE lacks sufficient liquidity.
 If AAVE does not have enough available liquidity, we must wait until enough liquidity is available before proceeding with the transaction.

 - At the moment, our protocol can handle only one ERC20 at a time.
-One improvment could be to integrate a ERC-1155 approach, allowing multiple token representation.
+One improvement could be to integrate a ERC-1155 approach, allowing multiple token representation in a single contract.

 ## Highlights

 - Leverage existing solution as `ConfidentialERC20Wrapped`
 - Working protocol with some tests given the time available.
-- Fonctional frontend for wrap/unwrap and lending action.
+- Functional frontend for wrap/unwrap token.

 ## Difficulties